Yelm–Rainier–Tenino Trail: History

+In 2024, the city of Tenino began plans to extend the trail through the community's downtown area, placing the western terminus near the intersection of Crowder Road and West Park Avenue.
+The project was completed by 2026.
+During the same year, the city of Yelm completed an extension of the trail over the Nisqually River, shifting the eastern terminus onto the Pierce County-side of the span.
+The new pathway, known as the Prairie Line Trail, is planned to connect to the town of Roy.

 Route

-The trail is a 14.5 mi long paved path designated for use for cycling and walking.
-The trail runs parallel to State Route 507 and intersects with the southern end of the Chehalis Western Trail.
-Trailheads are located at the trail termini in Yelm and at Tenino's City Park, with additional parking lots and entry points along the trail.
-Rainier straddles the trail approximately 8.5 mi east of Tenino.
+The trail is a 14.5 mi long paved path designated for use for cycling and walking; motorized use of the trail is prohibited.
+The trail runs parallel to State Route 507 (SR 507), at one point crossing the highway outside of Tenino; it is the only occurrence of the trail crossing SR 507.

+From Tenino, heading east, the trail courses past the southern shore of McIntosh Lake, spans over the Deschutes River, and then intersects with the southern end of the Chehalis Western Trail in approximately 6.5 mi.
+Trailheads are located at the trail termini outside of Yelm over the Nisqually Bridge and southwest of Tenino's City Park, with additional parking lots and entry points along the trail.Rainier straddles the trail approximately 8.5 mi east of Tenino.
 The trail is mainly flat, with a combined elevation change of approximately 320 ft over its course.

+Events

 The trail is used by bicyclists participating in the annual Seattle to Portland Bicycle Classic as they ride from Yelm to Tenino.